 The availability of usage-dependent insurance premiums may lead to an increased request for on-demand coverage.
 Consumer expectations may evolve to a point where insurance coverage would only be for a certain scope of activities.
-Premiums would be lower because there would be a more defined set of risks covered.

-Prior to the availability of IoT data, different types of risks were bundled together under a single insurance policy cover.
-However, IoT enables assessments on individual risks to be made, as more granular data on customer behaviour become available.
+Premiums would be lower because there would be a more defined set serve this market because of a lack understand their behaviours and businesses can also be extrapolated by analysing data generated from sensors.
+Nonetheless, this process is still undergoing testing, and the understanding based on IoT data individual risks to be made. as more granular data on customer behaviour become available.
 Insurers can fine-tune their coverages to potentially add or eliminate certain risks.
-This unbundling of insurance coverages would create differentiation from other products in the market.
-Customer satisfaction should improve due to the lower premiums for effectively the same coverage.
+This unbundling of insurance coverages would create differentiation from other products in the market. improve due to the lower premiums for effectively the same coverage.